richardseberino/b2m-java/docs/logging.md

 Look for the complete code with logging in `final/checkout.complete.java` in case of problems.

-We recommend to format logs in JSON, so it will be easily readible for log analytics software like Elastic stack.
-For WebSphere Libety Profile it can be defined globally via environment variables.
+We recommend to format logs in JSON, so it will be easily readable for log analytics software like Elastic stack.
+For WebSphere Liberty Profile it can be defined globally via environment variables.
 More information [here](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_logging.html).

 Create a `server.env` file within `b2m-java` directory with the following contents: